-Mission: To honor student achievement and leadership, promote educational excellence, and enhance career opportunities for the NTHS membership.
+Mission: To honor student achievement and leadership in career and technical education, promote educational excellence, award scholarships, and enhance career opportunities for the NTHS membership.

-Vision: To be the leader in providing recognition for excellence in career and technical education and creating significant occupational opportunities for America's top workforce education students.
+Vision: To be the international leader in providing recognition for excellence in career and technical education.